hackergrrl/airpipe/README.md

-The magic part is that the program will find the other person over the local network or even the internet automatically, without needing to exchange IP addresses.
+The magic part is that the program will find the other person over the local network or even the internet automatically, without needing to exchange IP addresses, based on a topic string.
 Just a direct pipe to another peer.

 ## Usage